9 Great Behavioral Segmentation Examples for 2025

 3. Customer journey stages

-Pinpointing exactly where your shopper is in the customer journey can be tricky.
+It can be tricky to pinpoint exactly where your shopper is in the customer journey.
 From Instagram to your homepage, your customers engage with your content at different stages across different channels.

-So it’s important to leverage all customer data across various touchpoints and channels so you can personalize messages based on their customer journey stage.
+It’s important to leverage all customer data across various touchpoints and channels to personalize messages based on their customer journey stage.

-For example, you can display a personalized message like this one below, for visitors in the Post Purchase stage.
+For example, you can display a personalized message like the one below for visitors in the Post-Purchase stage.

 4. Usage behavior